naturalatlas/tilestrata/README.md

 #### [TileRequestHandler](#tilerequesthandler)

 ##### handler.setCacheFetchMode(mode)
 Defines how cache fetching happens.
 The mode can be `"sequential"` or `"race"`.
-If set to `"race"`, Tilecomb will fetch from both caches simultaneously and return the first that wins.
+If set to `"race"`, TileStrata will fetch from both caches simultaneously and return the first that wins.

 ##### handler.registerProvider(provider)
 Registers a provider that serves as the source of the layer.
 See ["Writing Providers"](#writing-providers) for more info.